m1ddl3w4r3/Hak5Devices/BashBunny/BB_ADV_Recon/README.md

-# ADV-Recon
+# ADV_Recon

 A script used to do an advanced level of Recon on the targets computer and upload results to the cloud for faster deployments.

 ## Description

-This program enumerates a target PC to include Operating System, RAM Capacity, Public IP, and Email associated with microsoft account.
+This program enumerates a target PC and uploads the results to BB and Nextcloud Server.
-The SSID and WiFi password of any current or previously connected to networks.
-Intel on the system Info, HDDs, network interfaces, TCP connections, Processes, Services, Installed software and drivers

 ## Getting Started